rewardpay/coding-challenge/README.md

   5. Working Capital Ratio
 - Commit your changes, and upload all your work to a feature branch of your choice.

+## Program running
+- First run `npm install` to install the necessary libraries of the application
+- Use `npm run dev` to start the application the final result will show through the terminal
+- Use `npm run test` to start the unit test process.

 ## Instructions

 - Begin by _forking_ the current repository to your own `github.com` account